 Hey gals!
 I wanted to share a review of my Gucci Soho Disco bag as I’ve worn it a lot lately and it’s one of my favorite investment pieces.
-I’m going to dedicate the first part of this post to the bag, then share my perspective on designer pieces in general.
-It’s a recurring topic in the world of fashion and my goal is to share a few tips in the event purchasing a designer bag is something you’ve been considering.
+I’m going to dedicate the first part of this post to the bag, then share my general perspective on designer pieces.
+It’s a recurring topic in the fashion world and my goal is to share a few tips in the event purchasing a designer bag is something you’ve been considering.

 Let’s get started. 🙂

 - It goes with anything.
-I wear this bag to death and sometimes worry you will get tired of seeing it over and over.
-It’s hard not to though because it really does go with everything.
+I wear this bag to death and sometimes worry you’ll get tired of seeing it over and over.
+It’s hard not to though because it really does go with everything!

 - It elevates everything.
 Not only does the Gucci Soho disco bag go with anything, it enhances whatever I am wearing.
 I don’t know if it’s the shape, the tassel, or the raised logo, but it takes a basic outfit from “ok” to “wow”.
 A tee and a pair of denim shorts look totally different when I throw it on my shoulder.
 When I don’t have time to think about an outfit I know it’ll do the work for me by turning a basic ensemble into a statement.

 - It holds a lot for a small bag.
 I think it is the rectangular “camera bag” shape that makes it so space-efficient.
 As a mom, I need to bring certain things wherever I go, and even though I read positive reviews before purchasing I was still surprised to see just how much it actually holds.

 Now that I’ve spilled the beans on this one here are my thoughts on when and how it makes sense to invest in a designer bag for your wardrobe.